 Key reasons to use this feature:

 To view the edit history window, you will need to be editing a recording.
 From the content manager, click on any recording.
-In the lower right window, click on "Edit".
+In the lower right window, click Edit.

 Each date that you edited the recording will be listed with detail edit steps included.

 Adding to the edit history is simply done by making edits.
-Each time you make an edit to your video it will show up in the history.
+Each time you make an edit to your video it be displayed in the history.

 Now that you have these edits, you can move backward to an edit of your choosing.
 Follow the instructions below to revert to an older edit.